kribe48/rise_drones/doc/source/CRM_API.rst

   :crm: -

-As soon as there are changes to the clients list of the CRM it will publish the list under topic "clients".
+As soon as there are changes to the clients list of the CRM it will publish the updated client list under topic "clients".
 The message is equal to the response of the clients command, :ref:`fcnclients`.

 .. code-block:: json